ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

     expect(result.current.amiibo[0].gameSeries.toBe('The Legend of Zelda') }
 ```
+Now, the test will pause after the hook is rendered.
+It will wait until the asynchronous `fetch` code returns and the state inside the hook is updated.
+Then, the test component will re-render

 __One last problem__
 While we've now solved the issue of testing our hook, we are left with one last little problem - testing a component that uses our hook.